Running with Iron Deficiency Anaemia: Conquering a Half Marathon

 Consult with a Healthcare Professional

-Before embarking on your half marathon journey, it’s crucial to consult with a healthcare professional.
+Before commencing on your half marathon journey, it’s crucial to consult with a healthcare professional.
 Preferably, a sports doctor or registered dietitian.
-They will assess your specific condition, provide personalized advice, and help you develop a suitable training and nutrition plan.
+They will assess your iron-deficiency anemia, provide personalized advice, and help you develop a suitable training and nutrition plan.

 Nutrition Strategies for Runners with Iron Deficiency Anemia

-Proper nutrition plays a vital role in managing iron deficiency anemia, especially for runners.
+Proper nutrition played vital role in managing iron deficiency anemia for me.
+I am sure it will for those suffering with the condition too.
 Here are some key strategies to consider:

-- Iron-Rich Foods: Incorporate iron-rich foods into your diet, such as lean red meat, poultry, fish, spinach, lentils, and fortified cereals.
-Combining these with vitamin C-rich foods (like oranges or bell peppers) can enhance iron absorption.
+1. Iron-Rich Foods: Make sure to incorporate lots of iron-rich foods into your diet, such as lean red meat, poultry, fish, spinach, lentils, and fortified cereals.
+Combining these with vitamin C-rich foods (like oranges or bell peppers, or a vitamin C) can help to enhance iron absorption.
 Non-heme iron (from plant sources) needs Ascorbic Acid (Vitamin C) to absorb properly.
 The body can absorb heme iron (from meat sources) much more readily.

-- Iron Supplements: Your healthcare professional may recommend iron supplements to help increase your iron levels.
-Take them as prescribed and be mindful of any potential side effects.
+2. Iron Supplements: Your healthcare professional or doctor may recommend iron supplements to help increase your iron levels. ensure to eat a healthy diet along with taking the supplements.

 All of these tips helped me complete The Great North Run.